-If you are registering for VAT you can apply online.
+If you’re registering for VAT you can apply online.

-Postal applications should be sent to the National Registration Service.
+Postal applications should be sent to the National Registration Unit.

-5.3 How do I fill in the application form?
+5.3 How to fill in the application form

-The VAT Registration overview on GOV.UK will help you through the online process.
+The VAT registration overview will help you through the online process.

-The tables below will help you to fill in the form.
-If you are in doubt phone VAT: general enquiries.
+These tables will help you to fill in the form.
+If you’re in doubt telephone the VAT helpline.